acebot712/the-nothing-app/README.md

 1. Clone the repository

+2. Follow the [Repository Setup Guide](./docs/repo/SETUP_GUIDE.md) for detailed instructions on setting up your development environment.

-2. Install dependencies for the project:
+3. Install dependencies for the project:

 ```bash
 # Install dependencies for the main app